MicrosoftDocs/navdevitpro-content-pr/new-dev/devenv-shortcutkey-property.md

  Pressing the key you designate with this property provides the same result as clicking the item.

 > [!NOTE]
 >  Some shortcut keys have default assignments—for example, Shift+F12 opens the Object Designer.
 Do not reuse shortcut keys that are already assigned.
-For a complete list of shortcut keys, see **Keyboard Shortcuts** in the online Help for your [!INCLUDE[navnow](includes/navnow_md.md)] client.

 ## See Also
  [Properties](Properties.md)